Freddsle/fedRBE/batchcorrection/README.md

 ---

 ## Overview
 `fedRBE` applies limma’s batch effect removal in a **federated** setting — data remains with the client, and only summary information is shared.
-Each client hosts one batch.
 Multiple input formats and normalization methods are supported.
 For advanced parameters, see the [Configuration](#configuration-configyml) section.

 ---